Munsik/elastic-slack-automation/README.md

 ## Verify against your stack version

-Agent Builder and Workflows are **Tech Preview**, so paths/responses may change across 9.x.
-The code parses responses defensively, but verify the following on your stack (check with `GET kbn:/api/...` in Dev Tools).
+**Agent Builder is GA (since 9.3) and Workflows is GA (9.4, enabled by default).** That said, this demo calls several APIs whose exact paths and response shapes can still vary by minor version — and a few (e.g. the async converse stream and execution logs) aren't all in the public API reference yet.
+So verify the following on your stack (check with `GET kbn:/api/...` in Dev Tools).
+The client already parses responses defensively.

 | Purpose | Path used by the code | Confidence | Notes |
 |---|---|---|---|